Light2Dark/data-engineering-zoomcamp/README.md

 ### Notion Personal Notes

 Where I store personal notes and learnings.
+Also huge thanks to the community like Alvaro as I have borrowed their notes. :3

 [Notion](https://respected-honeycup-e0e.notion.site/Data-Engineering-987726f91c3b487dac36e2f628fb7e76)